ProjectCircleIL/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 layout: true

 .footer[
-- Copyright © 2021 HashiCorp
 - ![:scale 100%](https://hashicorp.github.io/field-workshops-assets/assets/logos/HashiCorp_Icon_Black.svg)
 ]

 ---
 name: Introductions
 # Introductions
-- Your Name
-- Job Title
-- Automation Experience
+- Omri Siri
-- Favorite Text Editor
+- CEO
+- 20+ Years in IT and Devops
+- VIM is my favorite text editor

 ???
 Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.